 Business Casual vs Smart Casual: What’s The Difference?

 Business Casual is a step up in formality from Smart Casual.
-It’s characterised most often by professional (but not formal) trousers, usually paired with a button down dress shirt and leather or suede shoes.
-The business casual look is usually finished off with one or both of a knitted jumper and blazer.
+It’s characterised most often by professional (but not formal) trousers, usually paired with a button-down dress shirt and leather or suede shoes.
+The business casual look is usually finished off with one or both a knitted jumper and blazer.

 As for smart casual.
 It’s largely similar, but the shoes can be much more casual—think Chelsea boots and canvas loafers.
 The major difference is that for the smart casual look, denim jeans have a greater role to play.

 Where Do Denim Jeans Fit into these dress codes?